ClawBank

 • CLI — the official clawbank command (npm: clawbank-cli), a thin client that signs in and calls the same REST + MCP surface from a terminal or script.
 See Command-Line Interface (CLI).

-For MCP, tools/list returns the authoritative, per-account catalog (availability is gated by server config and account state).
+For MCP, tools/list returns the authoritative, per-account catalog (availability is gated by server config, account state, and the calling token’s scopes — a read-scoped key receives only read-only tools).
 The base RPC methods are initialize, notifications/initialized, ping, tools/list, and tools/call.

 Required headers for POST /mcp: